 Universities are very interesting places.
 Lots of tradition.
 Strange hats and robes.
 Fancy words.
 But it can all get a bit confusing.

 Have you heard of a visiting scholar?
 If not, don’t worry.
-We’re about to break it down for you – with an example of an awesome international scholar who recently visited three of our regional campuses.
+We’re about to break it down for you – with an example of a remarkable international scholar who visited our regional campuses.

 Let’s dig in.